This is an after dinner and before breakfast activity offered only where the route, weather and ice conditions allow.

-At the end of the stay, we dismantle our camp.
-As an IAATO member, Hurtigruten follows all guidelines associated with overnight stays ashore.
-We leave nothing behind and remove all signs of our stay, as much as is possible.
-This is important in order to protect wildlife and the generally fragile environment of the Antarctic region.
-The Polarcirkel boats pick us up and we return to the ship for a special breakfast on board after this unique experience.
+As an IAATO member, Hurtigruten adheres to all guidelines associated with onshore overnight stays in Antarctica.
+We leave nothing behind and remove all traces of our presence to protect wildlife and the fragile environment.
+Join us for this unique and unforgettable experience!